darktable-org/dtorg/content/about/faq.md

 Don't panic, sometimes it happens.
 If you can reproduce the crash, please file a [bug report](https://github.com/darktable-org/darktable/issues), and send the so called "backtrace" file as well.
 You can find the location of this backtrace file in the folder where the crash dialog indicates.
 Generating a log of the crash can also aid in discovering the cause.
 The simplest way is to start Windows Command Prompt (cmd), navigate to `%ProgramFiles%\darktable\bin\` and start darktable via `darktable -d common` or `darktable -d opencl` or `darktable -d perf` or to see all the options `darktable -h`.
 The log file will be generated in the hidden path listed above.

 ### <a name="faq-windows-terminal"></a>I have started Darktable and a terminal window appeared alongside the program.
 How do I get rid of it?<a href="#faq-windows-terminal" class="anchor" title="Link to this FAQ entry">¶</a>
 This is a known problem on versions of Windows too old to support the standards targeted by Darktable.
-But don't worry: everything will still work fine, and there is a workaround to permanently hide the window.
+But don't worry: everything will still work fine, and there is a workaround to hide the window: Start the program through a hidden PowerShell terminal.

-Technically, what this will do is start the program through a hidden PowerShell terminal, which also means the fix will *not* apply when launching from the *right-click menu* of a file or folder, nor from other applications like GIMP.
+Caveat: This fix will *not* apply when launching from the *right-click menu* of a file or folder, nor from other applications like GIMP.

-To apply the workaround you can edit the program's shortcuts, which are used to start Darktable:
+To apply the workaround you have to edit the program's shortcuts, which are used to start Darktable.

+1. Find the locations of darktable's shortcuts:
+    * By default they are in the start menu and (if enabled during setup) on the desktop.
-1. Find the locations of your Darktable shortcuts, which can be found on the Desktop, and in the Start Menu by searching for Darktable, right-clicking on the entry, and selecting *Explore*.
-Possible common locations can be:
+    * The Start Menu entry can be found by searching for darktable in the Start Menu, right-clicking the entry, and selecting *Explore*.
+Common locations are:
-    * **%ProgramData%\Microsoft\Windows\Start Menu\Programs\darktable**
+        * `%ProgramData%\Microsoft\Windows\Start Menu\Programs\darktable`
-    * **%AppData%\Microsoft\Windows\Start Menu\Programs\darktable**
+        * `%AppData%\Microsoft\Windows\Start Menu\Programs\darktable`
+3. Edit the shortcut:
-2. Then choose one to edit.
+    * Choose a shortcut to edit.
 Right-click on it, select *Properties*, and in the new window edit the value of *Target* by copying and pasting the following:
     * Add at the beginning: `%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe -WindowStyle Hidden -command "& '`
     * Add at the end: `' *>&1"`
+    * If you installed for all users and to the default location the complete line look like this: `%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe -WindowStyle Hidden -command "& 'C:\Program Files\darktable\bin\darktable.exe' *>&1"`
     * Only if you had installed it in a custom location, and only if there are apostrophes (**'**) in that location's path that's already present in the *Target* field: edit the path, ignoring the new additions, doubling each of the apostrophes (**''**).
 If you're unsure, it likely means that you can ignore this step.
+    * Click *Apply* and close the *Properties* window.
+    * This may change the shortcuts icon to the powershell icon.
+To change this right-click the shortcut once more, click _Change Icon..._, in the opening window choose _browse_ to navigate to darktable's install-location, enter the subfolder "bin" and choose _darktable.exe_ as source of the icon.
-3. Click *Apply*, close the *Properties* window, and *Rename* the shortcut to something else (for example, "Darktable Launcher").
-This will ensure the change persists after updating to new versions.
+4. To ensure your custom shortcut persists when updating to a new version *rename* the shortcut to something else (for example, "Darktable Launcher").
-4. Replace all other shortcuts with the modified one.
+5. Replace all other shortcuts with the modified one.
 After testing it, you can safely delete the old ones.
 To replace the Quick Launch shortcut, drag one of the others onto the bar.

 After this, simply start Darktable from the new shortcuts from now on.
 When updating to a new version, to avoid confusion, check the option "*Don't create a Start Menu folder*" which will stop it from recreating the simpler shortcuts on top of yours.